schneiderma97/SimpleBackup/README.md

 # SimpleBackup

-This Python script automates backups using Restic, providing a flexible and robust solution for managing multiple backup jobs with customizable schedules, retention policies, and exclude patterns.
+This Python script automates backups using Restic, providing a flexible and robust solution for managing multiple backup jobs with customizable schedules, retention policies, exclude patterns, and compression levels.

 ## Features

 - Multiple backup jobs with individual schedules
 - Customizable retention policies
 - Exclude patterns for ignoring specific files or directories
+- Compression level control for each backup job
+- WebDAV support using rclone
 - Windows notifications for backup status
 - Error logging and retry mechanism
 - Option to perform backup on start
+- Real-time progress display during backup

 ## Installation